US Financial Aid

 In order to maintain eligibility for financial aid with qualitative standard, a student must maintain their academic standing (i.e. be in “good standing”) necessary to remain at UWA.
 The Financial Aid Administrator will conduct a review at the end of each semester and academic year to determine the student’s successful progress toward obtaining a degree by reviewing their pass or fail units undertaken.

-Students enrolled in all undergraduate and postgraduate coursework programs must achieve and maintain a cumulative Australian Grade Point Average (GPA) of 4 equivalent of a US GPA of 2.
+Students enrolled in all undergraduate and postgraduate coursework programs must achieve and maintain a cumulative Australian Grade Point Average (GPA) of 4, which is equivalent to a US GPA of 2.

-To determine an understanding of the GPA system, refer to What is GPA?
+To determine an understanding of UWA's GPA system, refer to What is GPA?

-Students may be placed on probation or suspended by the University at the end of the year if they have not met the satisfactory academic progress.
+Students may be placed on probation or suspended by the University at the end of the year if they have not met the satisfactory academic progress requirements.

 Course rules can be found in the UWA Handbook.

-Students must be enrolled for a minimum of 75 per cent of the standard course load each semester to be considered full time.
-Therefore, students enrolled for a minimum of three units or more is considered to be enrolled full time.
+Students must be enrolled for a minimum of 75 per cent of the standard course load each semester to be considered as full-time.
+Therefore, students need to be enrolled for a minimum of three units to be considered full-time.
 Half-time enrolment for students is 50 per cent of the standard course load.

-Each time students’ SAP is assessed, they must be on track to complete their course based on their specified course duration UWA's Title IV SAP Policy is that students complete 100 per cent of the credit points attempted for their course duration and visa requirements, this means that UWA has a stricter SAP policy.
+Each time students’ SAPs are assessed, they must be on track to complete their course based on their specified course duration.
+UWA's Title IV SAP Policy is that students complete 100 per cent of the credit points attempted for their course duration and visa requirements; this means that UWA has a stricter SAP policy.